 Crowley, Martha, Daniel T. Lichter, and Richard N. Turner.
 2015.
 "Diverging Fortunes?
 Economic Well-Being of Latinos and African Americans in New Rural Latino Destinations.
 Social Science Research 51: 77-92.

-Dr. Lichter is Director of the Cornell's Institute for the Social Sciences.
-He is past-president of the Population Association of America (2012) and the Rural Sociological Society (2010-11).
+Dr. Lichter is past-president of the Population Association of America (2012) and the Rural Sociological Society (2010-11).
 He also is past-president of the Association of Population Centers, and he has served as chair of both the family and population sections of the American Sociological Association.
 He also has served as editor of Demography (2002-2004), the flagship journal of the Population Association of America (PAA).

 Dr. Lichter is a member of USDA's regional project (W4001: Social, Economic and Environmental Causes and Consequences of Demographic Change in Rural America).